CAStateLibrary/CaliforniaStateGrantsPlugin/readme.md

 ## Installation

-### Manual Installation
+### Manual Installation from GitHub

 1. Upload the entire `/CaliforniaStateGrantsPlugin` directory to the `/wp-content/plugins/` directory.
 2. Activate California State Grants plugin through the 'Plugins' menu in WordPress.
+3. Please follow the detailed instructions provided in the [State Grantmakers Guide](https://www.grants.ca.gov/state-grantmakers-guide/) to learn how to submit your grant opportunities to the Grants Portal.

-### Setup the California State Grants plugin
+### Installing the California State Grants plugin from the WordPress plugin store

-1. Install the California State Grants plugin.
+1. Install and activate the [California State Grants plugin](https://wordpress.org/plugins/california-state-grants/) from the WordPress plugin store.
-2. Complete the settings walkthrough, CA Grants > Settings in the WordPress dashboard.
+2. Please follow the detailed instructions provided in the [State Grantmakers Guide](https://www.grants.ca.gov/state-grantmakers-guide/) to learn how to submit your grant opportunities to the Grants Portal.

 ## Support Level